johnbeve/PHI-696/Project 4/Peihong_Karl_Proj_4_50375781.md

 "It's not my fault."
 Jenny says impatiently, "It is our group decision!"

 "Ok, why don't you make more efforts for our group?"
 Mark says, "Now you have a new task.
 Write a sales report of our new introduced games.
 Pick the top 10 worst-sellers from them.
 Also, find the top 10 games which have the most episodes.
-Compare them and tells me *how many games with the most episodes have the worst selling performance.* Maybe we should introduce games with less episodes next time.
+Compare them and tell me *how many games with the most episodes have the worst selling performance.* Maybe we should introduce games with less episodes next time.
 You know, gamers are becoming lazier than before.
 BTW, don't give me their id numbers.
 I only want their English names!"

 Please write a *single* SPARQL query to output what Marks wants.
 How poor Jenny is!
 You may use the following namespaces: